sangambaral17/TradeMaster/PHASE_COMPLETION_DOCS.md

-# TradeMaster - Completed Phases Documentation
+# Walsong TradeMaster - Completed Phases Documentation

 **Date:** December 4, 2025
 **Version:** 1.0.0 (Release Candidate)

-This document details the implementation of Phases 5 through 12, completing the core feature set of the TradeMaster Enterprise System.
+This document details the implementation of Phases 5 through 12, completing the core feature set of the Walsong TradeMaster Enterprise System.

 ---